Food Rx: All About Plant-Based Diets

 No foods are off-limits while following a general plant-based diet.
-It’s more about making plants the star of each meal and aiming for at least half your plate of plant-foods.
-The focus is on fruits, vegetables, beans, legumes, nuts, seeds and whole grains.
+It’s more about making plants the star of each meal and aiming for at least half your plate to consist of plant-foods.
+The focus is on:

-If choosing to follow a vegan or vegetarian diet, then the following would be removed* from the diet.
+If choosing to adhere to a vegan or vegetarian diet, then the following food types would be removed* from the diet.

-A vegan diet excludes all animal products, which includes eliminating the use of honey or beeswax, gelatin and any other animal by-product ingredients or products.
-Many people choose to eat this way for ethical, environmental or health reasons.
+A vegan diet excludes all animal products, which includes eliminating the use of honey or beeswax, gelatin, and any other animal by-product ingredients or products — not just the meat itself.
+Many people choose to eat this way for ethical, environmental, or health reasons.

 Lacto-vegetarians do not eat red or white meat, fish, fowl or eggs.
-However, lacto-vegetarians do consume dairy products such as cheese, milk and yogurt.
+However, the do typically consume dairy products like cheese, milk, and yogurt.

 Ovo-vegetarians do not eat red or white meat, fish, fowl or dairy products.
-However, ovo-vegetarians do consume egg products.
+However, they do consume egg products.

 Lacto-ovo vegetarians do not consume red meat, white meat, fish or fowl.
-However, lacto-ovo vegetarians do consume dairy products and egg products.
+However, they do consume dairy products and egg products.
 This is the most common type of vegetarian.

 * It’s also important not to put strict labels on your diet.
 Some may be following this form of diet for ethical or environmental reasons, which is based on personal preference.
 If you decide to stray from this style of eating, even if previously followed, that is okay too.